Convent of São Francisco (Vila Franca do Campo): Architecture

 Situated in an urban area, alongside the old regional road into the town of Vila Franca, the convent is sited on a gentle hill and adapted to the slopes.
 The southern lateral terrace has a view to the sea, and islet of Vila Franca, while the body of the convent and church align parallel to the coast.

 A rectangular plan, the single-nave church and chapel, which is lower and straight, includes a left lateral belltower, that extends into the convent.
 These exterior surfaces are plastered and painted white, with the corners, frames, friezes, pillars and cornices are in simple basalt stone.
 The curvilinear frontispiece of the church, includes sculpted stone, crowned by a Latin cross surmounting an acroterion and small urns, over parallel plinths above the corners.
 This facade is broken by main portico, surmounted by friezes and flanked by rounded elements with three windows.
 The bell-tower has two registers, the first with portico surmounted by frieze and cornice, over a square window with decorative elements.
 The second register has two belfries with rounded openings and pillars, terminated by cornice, balustrades and acroterions on the corners.

 The convent building is marked by rectangular doors and simple frames, while the second floor is punctuated by rectangular windows, similar to those on the church/chapel.
 The two-story cloister, the first of arcades and pillars, and the second, enclosed with rectangular garden windows, decorated with cornices and simple platband, capped by corners and gargoyles.
 In the centre of the courtyard is a faceted tank/fountain.
 The wings of the cloister are paved in basalt slabs, and covered by vaulted ceiling, and opens onto the building dependencies by rounded archways over pilasters.
 There are 10 large rooms, that correspond to the old cells, that have been expanded to include fireplaces and bathrooms, with wooden floors.
-The larger, commonspaces are covered in stone slabs.
+The larger, common spaces are covered in stone slabs.